-Wilderness Gardens is also home to the historic Sickler’s Grist Mill.
-Listed on the County Historic Resource Board’s list of historic places, the foundation of the Sickler’s Grist Mill is a remnant of North San Diego County’s rich agricultural history and testifies to the resilience of those who pioneered this valley.
-Additional historic accounts and photos of the mill are on display in the park ranger station.
+Listed on the County Historic Resource Board’s list of historic places, the foundation of the Sickler’s Grist Mill is a remnant of North San Diego County’s rich agricultural history and testifies to the resilience of those who pioneered the valley.
+Step into the on-site visitor’s center to learn more about the preserve’s colorful past.

 Be sure to bring water, a snack, and wear good footwear, and sun protection.
 The preserve is closed in August due to extreme heat.